A-N-R-I/Retro-Snake/README.md

-# Retro Snake
+# Retro Snake (experimental)
-A command-line based retro snake game
+A Command-Line-based retro snake game.
+This project is currently experimental and incomplete.
+It will
+regularly be updated until it is finalized.
+Only the "Play" option in the main scene works currently